-IRS Issues Proposed Regs on Using Rental Real Estate Income for QBI Deduction
+IRS Issued Proposed Regs on Using Rental Real Estate Income for QBI Deduction

-As a follow-up to our ongoing discussion of the Tax Cuts and Jobs Act’s qualified business income deduction, we’re diving further in-depth on how rental real estate income may qualify as QBI under Section 199A.
+As a follow-up to the ongoing discussion of the Tax Cuts and Jobs Act’s qualified business income deduction, we’re diving in-depth on how rental real estate income may qualify as QBI under Section 199A.

 Overview of the QBI Pass-through Deduction